 Setting up Meshery Development Environment on Windows

-- Under WSL or WSL2
+- Using WSL or WSL2 (Recommended)

-All three platforms require the following prerequisites:
+All three methods require the following prerequisites:

 - make